Queen Elizabeth II mourned by Britain and world at funeral

 “It’s good to be with all the people who are all feeling the same.
 It’s like a big family because everyone feels that … the queen was part of their family,” she said.

-Associated Press journalists Sylvia Hui, Samya Kullab and David Keyton contributed to this report.
+Kullab reported from Windsor, England.
+Associated Press journalists Sylvia Hui and Jill Lawless in London and David Keyton in Windsor, England, contributed to this report.

 Follow AP coverage of Queen Elizabeth II at https://apnews.com/hub/queen-elizabeth-ii